 For the Magus there are no “small things”; he is attentive to any changes, and always ready to move from monitoring – to tracking.

-Only when the mind, first, wants transformation, second, is ready for it, third, possesses sufficient resources to carry it out, and fourth — is capable of creating a new, more effective system to replace the one destroyed — can its transformation be successful.
+Only when mind, first, desires transformation; second, is prepared for it; third, possesses sufficient resources to carry it out; and, fourth, is capable of creating a new, more effective system in place of the one destroyed — only then can transformation be successful.

 The concept that the world we observe is real only conditionally, like a picture or a collection of descriptions, is common to many schools and currents of Magic.